conorfleming/conorfleming/content/home/about.md

   course = "BE in Mechanical Engineering" institution = "National University of Ireland, Galway" year = 2009

 +++

 # Biography

 I am a mechanical engineer specialising in flow modelling, flow measurement, and ventilation design for road tunnels and metro systems.
 I have a doctorate in fluid mechanics and am skilled in computational fluid dynamics.
 I have developed numerical tools for the prediction of fluid flow, vehicle emissions, heat transfer and for data management, and have managed tunnel flow measurement and tunnel ventilation system inspection works.

+I am an Associate Member of the Institution of Mechanical Engineers, and a corresponding member of a World Road Association (PIARC) working group on road tunnel emissions (WG4, Tech.
+Comm.
+D5).